MagaliDrumare/How-to-analyse-your-data-with-Einstein-Discovery-Salesforce/README.md

 #### Play an executive summary
 ```
 -Play Summary launch an automatic analysis.
--Personalize the executive summary : check discovery mode
+-Personalize a speaking executive summary : check discovery mode
 ```

 #### Export the Analysis
 ```
--Export into a word and power point presentation.
+-Export into word and power point presentations.
--ppt generated with speaking notes.
+-ppt and word generated with 'speaking' notes.
 -Export R Code.
 ```